 Synapse places a heavy emphasis on adherence to security and compliance standards.
 Every Synapse customer gets a free security audit, as well as a code review and a compliance review.

-This guide aims to teach you about our security processes and some best practices that will help keep your platform secure.
+This guide aims to outline our security processes and some best practices that will help keep your platform secure.
 Check out our list of handy open source tools at the end of this post for guidance on implementing security best practices and greatly lessening the burdens associated with adequate security.

 Security is a broad topic.
-However, in the case of web applications and for the sake of simplicity, we break it down into three main categories:
+However, in the case of web applications and for the sake of brevity, we break it down into three main categories:

 Client-side security mostly depends on your user data validation process.
 The first rule of security is "never trust user data."
 The second rule is: "Always remember the first rule".
 OWASP is an open source community of security researchers who periodically publish on the Top 10 web list of security issues.
 Most of these top issues can be avoided by validating user data before sending it to the server.